vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ```
 - Beans defined in another @Configuration file can be injected using @Autowired annotation on field or setter level, cannot use constructors here
-- Another way of referencing beans form other @Configuration is to declare them as method parameters of defined beans in current config file
+- Another way of referencing beans from another @Configuration is to declare them as method parameters of defined beans in current config file
 ```java
 @Configuration
 @Import({WebConfiguration.class, InfrastructureConfiguration})